andreyzhegalov/city-guide-service/README.md

 At the moment, the service contains information about almost 700 objects of the city of St. Petersburg.
 The main source of information is the site https://walkspb.ru/

+## Usage

+Just send message with your current location via attachment in the Telegram(@CityGuide2020Bot) and service returned show place description.

 ## License